 I’m delighted to report that the organization found a wonderful permanent Executive Director and is thriving.

 What happens when your organization hires Jane Garthson as Interim CEO or Executive Director?

 - The Board has the time to conduct a thoughtful, unhurried executive recruitment process if applicable;

 - Your organization continues to serve its mission, make progress on strategic priorities, generate revenues and engage its community;

 - The Board receives great strategic advice on decisions and issues;

 - The work of Board and staff members is not disrupted by the need to fill in for the Executive Director’s duties;

-- Excellent candidates apply for the permanent role, if applicable, because they see a wisely led organization and no pre-chosen individual (i.e., no one is acting in the role);
+- Excellent candidates apply for the permanent role, if applicable, because they see a wisely led organization and no pre-chosen individual (i.e., no internal person is acting in the role);

 - The Board and Jane work to create a smooth transition and a positive environment of success for the new or returning permanent executive.